Asset Intelligence and Management

 • Assessing equipment needs: In the planning phase, equipment needs are evaluated to determine which assets require preventive maintenance.
 This includes assessing asset criticality, history, current condition, and forecasted use.
 By analyzing how frequently an asset is used, a maintenance planner can plan and schedule its maintenance accordingly.

 • Documentation and tracking: Using a dedicated process or platform for documenting your preventive maintenance activities makes it easier to track your team’s performance over time.
-The platform gives you a holistic view of all your PM-related actions, and completed work orders, and enables you to easily schedule tasks for the future.
+The platform makes work order tracking easy and gives you a holistic view of all your PM-related actions, and completed work orders, and enables you to easily schedule tasks for the future.

 Generating historical reports can expedite your decision-making by consolidating aggregate data into convenient views.
 They allow you to compare actual performance metrics with targets or benchmarks, and implement corrective measures to enhance overall maintenance effectiveness.